 A paronychia is an infection of the skin that surrounds a toenail or fingernail.
 There are two different types of paronychia, acute and chronic:

-Chronic paronychia — This is an infection that usually develops slowly, causing gradual swelling, tenderness and redness of the skin around the nails.
-It usually is caused by Candida or other species of yeast (fungus).
+- Chronic paronychia — The condition is caused by inflammation that usually develops slowly, causing gradual swelling, tenderness and redness of the skin around the nails.
 It often affects several fingers on the same hand.
-People who are more likely to get this infection include those with diabetes or workers whose jobs constantly expose their hands to water, chemicals, or substances to which they are allergic.
+People who are more likely to get this condition include those with diabetes, or workers whose jobs constantly expose their hands to water, chemicals, or substances to which they are allergic.
 Such jobs include bartending, house cleaning, janitorial work, dentistry, nursing, food service, dishwashing and hairdressing.
 Most often Candida (yeast) can be cultured from the area but appears not to be the cause in most cases.

 An acute paronychia causes throbbing pain, redness, warmth and swelling in the skin around a nail.
 In some cases, a small collection of pus forms under the skin next to the nail, or underneath the nail itself.
 Often, only one nail is affected.